youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/event.md

     ticket value kSbEventOnScreenKeyboardInvalidTicket.
 *   `kSbEventTypeAccessibilityCaptionSettingsChanged`

-    SB_HAS(ON_SCREEN_KEYBOARD)One or more of the fields returned by SbAccessibilityGetCaptionSettings has changed.
+    One or more of the fields returned by SbAccessibilityGetCaptionSettings has changed.
 *   `kSbEventTypeAccessibilityTextToSpeechSettingsChanged`

     The platform's text-to-speech settings have changed.